hard-broiled/docker-sdbx/README.md

 There is some initial work we can do to save ourselves future technical debt and pain.
 First, we note that this app is currently running on dotnet 6.0.
 This is an older version of dotnet, already past it's EoS date, and will likely become a focus of a migration effort in the future.

 Second, I clarify here that for development centric purposes docker compose can *currently* serve just fine as an initial development environment focused deployment/orchestration tool.
-Eventually the target is to build out this workflow to connect to a hosted k3s instance, and ideally use a configuration tool like Ansbile to ensure consistency.
+Eventually the target is to build out this workflow to connect to a hosted miniaturized Kubernetes instance, and ideally use a configuration tool like Ansbile to ensure consistency.

 While the original .NET project files for this branch are based on an available guide at the Docker documentation site, there are additions and enhancements in several files.
 The goal of these items is to improve the future development and ops support for this app, optimize image build actions, and prepare the application for more advanced orchestration support.